peabodyAdmin/graphiti/aiden/docs/01-business_rules.md

 **Enforcement:** API

 **Category:** Invariant
-**Description:** If Conversation has `parentConversationId`:
+**Description:** If Conversation has a `FORKED_FROM` edge:
 - Parent Conversation MUST exist
-- `forkOriginTurnId` MUST reference a Turn in parent Conversation
+- `originTurn` on the edge MUST reference a Turn in the parent Conversation
-- `forkOriginAlternativeId` MUST reference a valid alternative within that Turn
+- `originAlternative` on the edge MUST reference a valid Alternative within that Turn
-- Fork relationship is immutable (parentConversationId, forkOriginTurnId, forkOriginAlternativeId)
+- Fork relationship is immutable (edge target, originTurn, originAlternative)

 **Rationale:** Maintains conversation tree integrity; enables navigation and context sharing.
 Recording the specific alternative enables precise reconstruction of the fork point context.